Good Practices to Keep Your Child Safe Online

 Understand your parental controls.

-Innocent online searches can lead to not-so-innocent outcomes, therefore it’s important to understand how to use the parental controls/search limitations provided by web browsers, Internet service providers, and gadgets.
+Innocent online searches can lead to not-so-innocent outcomes; therefore, it’s important to understand how to use the parental controls and search limitations provided by web browsers, Internet service providers, and gadgets.
 For example, Google’s SafeSearch Filters function will filter sites that contain explicit sexual content.
 To enable it, navigate to Settings/SafeSearch Filters.
 Although not perfect, parental controls can help keep your kid from seeing or accessing the most violent or sexual content.

 Adults are aware that some individuals online are not who they claim to be, but children and young people may be frighteningly naive about who they are speaking with if they are not trained to be cyber-savvy from a young age.
 Make friends and connections in your child’s social media circles, and keep an eye out for posts.
 Your children may object, but explain that this is one of the criteria for you to provide them access.